paces: Parallelized Application of Co-Evolving Subspaces, a method for computing quantum dynamics on GPUs: Conclusions Outlook

-Second, the concepts described in this publication can be extended to the Heisenberg picture, that is, to evolving specific operators, rather than state vectors, in time.
+Second, the concepts described in this publication can be extended to the Heisenberg picture, that is, to the time evolution of operators rather than state vectors.
 When applied in such a manner, the method would likely overlap conceptually with the recently developed and highly efficient Pauli/Majorana Propagation methods~\cite{Rall2019PRA,Begusic2025PRXQuantum,Miller2025arxiv,Rudolph2025arxiv}, as well as, to a certain extent, kernel polynomial methods~\cite{Weisse2006RMP}.
 Such a modified Heisenberg-based approach could prove to be beneficial over the Schrödinger-state-based method described here if it is known that only a certain observable will be of interest--- or if the operator that is being propagated is a density operator, leading us to the next and final point.

 Finally, the method can conceivably be extended to open quantum systems dynamics: In the simplest case, by vectorizing a master equation, or by employing a Heisenberg-type evolution that could allow for direct propagation of density matrices, and then effectively replacing the Hamiltonian in its role as the dynamical generator with the Lindblad or Redfield superoperator.
-This provides direct access to the perturbative system--bath coupling regime~\cite{Fruchtman2016SciRep}, but can also be combined with existing techniques such as pseudomodes~\cite{Garraway1997PRA,Tamascelli2018PRL} or chain mappings~\cite{Prior2010PRL,Chin2010JMP} to access the non-Markovian, non-perturbative regime in a controlled manner.
-Furthermore, using techniques such as quantum jumps~\cite{Dalibard1992PRL,Plenio1998RMP} (a very simple example of which was already demonstrated in the present publication) or T-TEDOPA~\cite{Tamascelli2019PRL,LeDe2024JCP,Dunnet2021JCP,Lambertson2024JCP}, even the current wavefunction-based approach may be amenable to treating open quantum systems efficiently, which could then, for example, be further extended using the transfer-tensor method~\cite{Cerrillo2014PRL,Rosenbach2016NJP}.
+This provides direct access to the perturbative system--bath coupling regime~\cite{Fruchtman2016SciRep}, but can also be combined with existing techniques such as pseudomodes~\cite{Garraway1997PRA,Tamascelli2018PRL} to access the non-Markovian, non-perturbative regime in a controlled manner.
+Furthermore, using techniques such as quantum jumps~\cite{Dalibard1992PRL,Plenio1998RMP} (a very simple example of which was already demonstrated in the present publication) or chain mapping~\cite{Prior2010PRL,Chin2010JMP} and T-TEDOPA~\cite{Tamascelli2019PRL,LeDe2024JCP,Dunnet2021JCP,Lambertson2024JCP}, which transform non-Markovian dissipative environments into chains of coupled harmonic oscillators, even the current wavefunction-based approach may be amenable to treating open quantum systems, which could then, for example, be further extended using the transfer-tensor method~\cite{Cerrillo2014PRL,Rosenbach2016NJP}.